brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 <a id="top"></a>
 # AI Computer Vision For Dummies (Biologists/Ecologists)
-This set of scrips and directions was put together to enable the non computer scientist to easily build a computer vision AI for object detection in images.
+This set of scripts and directions was put together to enable the non-computer scientist to easily build a computer vision AI for object detection in images.
 This work was motivated by very large side scan sonar images taken of green sturgeon as part of their stock assessment but can be applied to any other type of still image or video.
 Instead of building custom models from scratch, we leverage the expertise of large AI consortiums and their models, and retrain them to find our objects of interest.

-This guide was prepared and tested on a windows 10 and windows 11 computer.
+This guide was prepared and tested on a Windows 10 and windows 11 computer.
 Using the CMD line code will most certainly fail on a Mac (but should be pretty close) though the python code should be the same.
 Also, for most of this guide, the folder paths will start with the AI_Project folder from this github repository that you will soon download, and everything before that will be replaced by C:User\...Your\Folder\Path...\ so your path to the AI_Project folder should look like C:User\...Your\Folder\Path...\AI_Project

 ## Order of Operations
 1. [Preparing Your Computer](#preparing-your-computer).
 Adds python 3.11 and all needed packages to your computer to do the deep neural network computer vision work.
 2. [Annotating Images](#annotating-images).
-This assumes you have images you want to work on but I have provided some of my images to work on, or you can download images from the net.
+This assumes you have images you want to work on, but I have provided some of my images to work on, or you can download images from the net.
 3. [Tile Images](#tile-images).
 YoloV8 defaults to images 640 x 640 pixels but any size can be used.
 My images are much larger AND the fish I want to detect are relatively small.
 So I must break up my images into smaller sizes close to 640 x 640 to train my model.
 4. [Train YoloV8](#train-yolov8).
 Train the YoloV8 model to work on images and objects of interest (ooi's) that you care about.
 5. [Run Model](#run-model).
 Using SAHI and YoloV8.txt to create geojson files that mark your objects of interest from a georeferenced image.
 SAHI cuts up your images into ~640 x 640 pixels, then applies your customized YoloV8 model to find your objects of interest.
 6. [QGIS](#qgis).
 Import your images and corresponding geojson files for manual editing into QGIS to remove false positives and add false negatives.
 7. [Convert georeferenced annotations back to Yolo format](#convert-georeferenced-annotations-back-to-yolo-format).
-Run Geojson_to_Yolo_Darknet.py to convert QGIS geojson files into yolo darknet annotation sytle to reread into LabelImg or put back into step 4 to improve your yoloV8 model...yeah!!!
+Run Geojson_to_Yolo_Darknet.py to convert QGIS geojson files into yolo darknet annotation style to reread into LabelImg or put back into step 4 to improve your yoloV8 model...yeah!!!

 <a id="preparing-your-computer"></a>
 ## 1. Preparing Your Computer